italobusi/actn-wdm-pluggable-modelling/draft-rokui-ccamp-actn-wdm-pluggable-modelling.md

 Traditionally, the published statements of capability have been in somewhat ambiguous text that require interpretation and conversion into a machine interpretable form through a manual intermediate step (normally performed, with errors and performed many times for any particular device type etc.).
 It is suggested here that the best source of the machine interpretable data is the specifying authority (e.g., ITU-T for standard applications, the vendor for plug capabilities, an operator for non-standard applications).

-{: #proprietary-capabilities}
-## Dealing with proprietary capabilities

-Where the pluggable offers proprietary capabilities, it is possible that there are proprietary properties available from the pluggable control interface to the packet device.
-These properties may be expressed, on the device interface to the controller, in data conforming to a proprietary definition stated in YANG.
-For the packet device to be able to express the proprietary properties it needs the YANG augment files, the pluggable control interface definition and a mapping definition (where that provides the details of the transforms necessary to generate the exposed property from the information provided by the pluggable).

-In an ideal realization of the control solution, the controller could provide the packet device with the YANG augment definition, and the mapping definition in such a way that this could be run by generic software on the packet device requiring no change to the software of the packet device.

-This approach could also be taken to cater for enhancements to the standard YANG including mappings from proprietary properties on the pluggable and new standard properties in the device interface to the controller.

-Some proprietary capability statements may be commercially sensitive.
-It would be quite reasonable to encrypt the related capability statements allowing for them to be passed to a specific vendor control component without being observed or interpreted in any way by other control components (from other vendors).
-There may be a requirement for an NDA to enable access to the data.
-This NDA can be used to gate the delivery of this commercially sensitive encrypted information.
-The encrypted information may be passed via a special secure channel directly to a component authorized to decrypt the information into machine interpretable form and use it.

 {: #architecture-implications}
 # Implications for the Functional Control Architecture